uvmcs120f2022/Graphics-Starter/README.md

 * Change the color of the quad by modifying the call to `glColor3f`.
     * What is the range of values for each part of the color?
+      * 0-1
 * Move the quad down and to the right by 50 pixels.
     * Is the positive x direction left or right?
+      * right
     * Is the positive y direction up or down?
+      * down
 * Make each vertex a different color by adding calls to `glColor3f` before each call to `glVertex2i`.
     * Describe the quad's appearance.
+      * its multicolored and the colors kind of blend together
 * Swap the third and fourth coordinates of the quad.
     * What does it look like?
+      * it has two points at the top

 Besides GL_QUADS, there are many other shape options:
 * Draw a new shape using GL_TRIANGLES (3 coordinates instead of 4).